-We study how the the response of the Earth's magnetosphere responds to the to fluctuating solar wind conditions caused by during interplanetary coronal mass ejection ejections (ICME) events by using the Grand Unified Magnetosphere-Ionosphere Coupling Simulation (GUMICS-4).
+We study how the Earth's magnetosphere responds to the fluctuating solar wind conditions caused by interplanetary coronal mass ejection (ICME) events by using the Grand Unified Magnetosphere-Ionosphere Coupling Simulation (GUMICS-4).
 The two ICME events occurred on 15-16 July 2012 and 29-30 April 2014.
-During the strong 2012 event, the solar wind upstream values reached up to 35 particles/cm, speed of to 694 km/s, and interplanetary magnetic field of to 22 nT.
-The event of, giving a Mach number of 2.3.
-The 2014 event was a moderate one, with the corresponding upstream values of 30 particles/cm, 320 km/s and 10 nT.
-The mean upstream Alfv'en Mach number was 2.3 for the 2012 event, while it was, indicating Mach number of 5.8 for the 2014 event.
-We examine how the Earth's space environment dynamics evolves during both ICME events covering from both global and local perspectives, including saturation of the cross-polar cap potential CPCP.
-To validate the accuracy of the GUMICS-4 simulation we use using well-established references, such as the Shue model, and satellite data from different parts of the magnetosphereempirical models and in-situ measurements as references.
-We show that in the large scale, and during moderate driving, the GUMICS-4 results are in better good agreement with the reference values.
-However, the local values, especially during high driving, show more variation-The CPCP saturation depends on one hand on the simulation resolution, and on the other hand on the Alfv'en: Such extreme conditions do not reproduce local measurements made deep inside the magnetosphere.
-The same appeared to be true when the event was run with another global simulation.
-The cross-polar cap potential (CPCP) saturation is shown to depend on the Alfvé n Mach number of the upstream solar wind.
-However, care must be taken in interpreting these results, as the CPCP is also sensitive to the simulation resolution.
+During the 2012 event, the solar wind upstream values

+- 5 reached up to 35 particles/cm3, speed of 694 km/s, and interplanetary magnetic field of 22 nT.
+The event of 2014 was a moderate one, with the corresponding upstream values of 30 particles/cm3, 320 km/s and 10 nT.
+The mean upstream Alfvén Mach number was 2.3 for the 2012 event, while it was 5.8 for the 2014 event.
+We examine how the Earth's space environment dynamics evolves during both ICME events covering both global and local perspectives, including saturation of the cross-polar cap potential CPCP.
+To validate the accuracy of the GUMICS-4 simulation we use well-established references, such as the - 10 Shue model, and satellite data from different parts of the magnetosphere.
+We show that in the large scale, and during moderate driving, the GUMICS-4 results are in better agreement with the reference values.
+However, the local values, especially during high driving, show more variation.
+The CPCP saturation depends on one hand on the simulation resolution, and on the other hand on the Alfvén Mach number of the upstream solar wind.